vmlaker/sysadmin/README.mac-os-x.rst

 Emacs over SSH
 --------------

-To run emacs with XForwarding, we gotta build emavs from source.
+To run emacs with XForwarding, we gotta build emacs from source.

 See http://stackoverflow.com/questions/22735651/how-to-run-emacs-in-ssh-x-from-linux-to-mac-os-x-with-xforwarding/22736527#22736527.